Bhargavikonda15/M1_Project/1_Requirements/Readme.md

 # Introduction
 The The main objective of this “Online banking system” which is developed in “C” is to provide a flexible solutions for banking industry.
 With this system both type of users such as bank customers and working personnel of the particular bank will find easy to use and able to perform all their operations using this system.
 This system enable its users to open and close the bank account.
 Customers will able to withdraw and deposit amount to their particular account.
 It will also able to generate transactions on money for particular customer account.
 The operations which can be performed by the bank personnel are:
-Login account, Register an account, a user can check balance, a user can deposit money as well as withdraw a money, a user can change password etc.,
+Login account, Register an account, a user can deposit money as well as withdraw a money, a user can change password etc.,
 # Defining System:
 Design and testing operations of Online banking system using unit testing  process .
 # SWOT analysis: